Ircama/osm-carto-tutorials/_notes/homepage.md

 ## Contributing to OpenStreetMap

-OpenStreetMap is a collaborative project to create a free editable map of the world.
+OpenStreetMap, the Wikipedia of maps, is a collaborative project to create a free editable map of the world.
 It consists of [open data](http://wiki.openstreetmap.org/wiki/Contribute_map_data) and open source software; both can be [contributed](http://wiki.openstreetmap.org/wiki/How_to_contribute).

 A [Beginners' guide](http://wiki.openstreetmap.org/wiki/Beginners%27_guide) is available in the [OpenStreetMap Wiki](http://wiki.openstreetmap.org), providing basic information on how to add data to OpenStreetMap.